V Pappas: Career

 Early in their career, Pappas was the director of entertainment programming for Next New Networks, starting in 2007.
 The company was acquired by YouTube in 2011.
 Pappas became YouTube's first head of audience development, and later the global head of creative insights.
 They also created the YouTube Creator Playbook, described as a blueprint for how to be successful on YouTube.
 Pappas was with YouTube for approximately eight years.

-Pappas was recruited to run TikTok in the U.S. in 2018 and worked at the platform for approximately five years.
-They first joined the parent company ByteDance as a strategic advisor, and became TikTok's general manager for the U.S. one month later.
+Pappas first joined TikTok parent company ByteDance as a strategic advisor in 2018 according to Linkedin, and became TikTok's general manager for the U.S. one month later.
 In July 2019, Pappas was promoted to the role of general manager for North America, Australia, and New Zealand.
 Pappas was appointed TikTok's interim global head in August 2020, taking over the lead role at the company after U.S. President Donald Trump had issued an executive order to ban TikTok.
 Pappas was a vocal opponent against the threat of the ban.
 In 2021, Pappas was appointed chief operating officer (COO), a role Pappas held until they stepped down in 2023.
 During their tenure, Pappas was seen as a public face for TikTok in the U.S., and represented the company at a U.S. Senate hearing in late 2022.
 They also helped launch TikTok's Content Advisory Council and Creator Diversity Collective to address issues related to online safety and diversity, respectively.
 Pappas continued to advise TikTok after resigning from the role of COO.